laceflowermc/mods/content/docs/ironjetpacks/jetpack-json.md

 ---
 id: jetpack-json
 title: Jetpack JSON
-sidebar_label: Jetpack JSON
+category: Iron Jetpacks
 ---

 ## Adding a jetpack
 Jetpacks are added via JSON files placed in `/config/ironjetpacks/jetpacks/`.
 Each file represents a new jetpack to be added.

 ## Editing a jetpack
-After initial load all of the default jetpack JSON files will be generated.
+After initial load, all the default jetpack JSON files will be generated.
 You can then edit the values as you see fit.

 ## The jetpack file
 This section will go over the values available to use in jetpack file.
 Syntax can be inferred from the example json below.